msainsburydale/NeuralEstimators.jl/docs/src/index.md

 ## Installation

-To install the package, please first install the current stable release of [`Julia`](https://julialang.org/downloads/).
-Then, one may install the current stable version of the package using the following command inside `Julia`:
+To install the package, please first install the current stable release of [Julia](https://julialang.org/downloads/).
+Then, one may install the current stable version of the package using the following command inside Julia:

 ```julia
 using Pkg; Pkg.add("NeuralEstimators")